Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

-The $\tau_{-k}$ terms are usually called ``differential trends'' or ``pre-trends'', and they appear to the left of the vertical dashed line in Figure \ref{fig:2XT_ES}.
+The $\tau_{-k}$ terms are usually called ``differential trends'' or ``pre-trends,'' and they appear to the left of the vertical dashed line in Figure \ref{fig:2XT_ES}.
 The credibility of event study analyses rests in large part on finding small estimates of $\tau_{-k}$, but Figure \ref{fig:2XT_ES} illustrates how challenging it can be to draw conclusions from informally looking at these pre-trends.
 No individual $\tau_{-k}$ is statistically significant, so we fail to reject the null hypothesis that the pre-trend estimates equal zero (individually or jointly).
-This kind of result is often interpreted to mean that parallel trends is plausible.
-But the $\tau_{-k}$'s also tend to be positive with a mean of about 2.3, which is larger in magnitude than all post-period point estimates but one.
-Sometimes, this kind of result is used to argue that parallel trends may not be plausible.
-Ultimately, do these results support or refute the plausibility of parallel trends?
+This kind of result is often interpreted to mean that parallel trends holds.
+But the $\tau_{-k}$'s also tend to be positive with a mean of about 2.3, which is larger in magnitude than all post-period point estimates except one.
+Sometimes, this kind of result is used to argue that parallel trends fails.
+Do these results support or refute parallel trends?

-Recent methodological work suggests three practical lessons about how to handle pre-trend estimates in terms of assessing the plausibility of parallel trends; see, e.g., \citet{Bilinski2018}, \citet{Manski2018}, \citet{KahnLang2019}, \citet{Roth2022}, \citet{Rambachan2023}, \citet{Dette_Schumann_JBES_2024}, and \citet{Freyaldenhoven_etal_2024}.
+Recent methodological work suggests three practical lessons about using pre-trend estimates to assess parallel trends; examples include \citet{Bilinski2018}, \citet{Manski2018}, \citet{KahnLang2019}, \citet{Roth2022}, \citet{Rambachan2023}, \citet{Dette_Schumann_JBES_2024}, and \citet{Freyaldenhoven_etal_2024}.
 The most fundamental, which will tend to shape language more than practice, is that Assumption \ref{ass:parallel-trends-ES} is not testable, as it only makes restrictions on untreated potential outcomes in post-treatment periods, $t\geq g$.
-Under no-anticipation, pre-trends measure something with the same form as parallel trends---differences in untreated outcome trends between treated and untreated units---but they necessarily measure it in the ``wrong'' periods $t<g$.
+Under no-anticipation, pre-trends do measure differences in untreated outcome trends between treated and untreated units, but they necessarily measure them in the ``wrong'' periods $t<g$.
 This does not mean parallel pre-trends are not informative; it just means they are not the \textit{same} as the parallel trends assumption in Assumption \ref{ass:parallel-trends-ES}.
-If the factors that drive pre-trends also matter for post-treatment trends in $Y_{i,t}(0)$, then pre-treatment coefficients close to zero support the plausibility of Assumption \ref{ass:parallel-trends-ES}.
-In such cases, large pre-trends may cast doubt on it.